nhn/tui.calendar/docs/en/apis/tzdate.md

 ### getHours

 - Type: `getHours(): number`
-- Returns: `number` - the hours of the TZDate instance
+- Returns: `number` - the hours of the TZDate instance date and time

-Returns the hours of the TZDate instance.
+Returns the hours of the TZDate instance date and time.

 [⬆️ Back to the list](#instance-methods)